Best Acoustic Guitars for Serious Beginners

-- Taylor 110e: This guitar is a strong competitor for the Martin DX1AE above.
+This guitar is a strong competitor for the Martin DX1AE above.
 In fact, I spent some time with it before choosing the Martin.
 It’s a very good guitar, with a somewhat brighter sound and a strong electronics package.
-It features a solid spruce top, layered walnut back and sides, a sapele neck and an ebony fingerboard.
+It features a solid spruce top, layered walnut back and sides, a Sapele neck and an ebony fingerboard.

-- Epiphone EJ-200 SCE: Jumbo-body guitars have excellent projection, a step beyond even the mighty dreadnought.
+Jumbo-body guitars have an excellent projection, a step beyond even the mighty dreadnought.
 They are excellent for flatpicking, and the choice of many country guitar players.
 I don’t typically recommend jumbo guitars for beginners.
 For most, I think the dreadnought has more than enough projection.
 However, if you are dead set on the idea of a jumbo guitar I think the Epiphone EJ-200SCE is a great choice for a first instrument.

-- Fender Paramount Series PM-2: Parlor guitars like the Fender Paramount PM-2 are small-bodied instruments intended for play in small group settings.
-They’re perfect for finger picking around the campfire with friends or playing at small gatherings, well, in a parlor, I suppose.
-(Personally, I really like this sytle of guitar for blues.)
+Parlor guitars like the Fender Paramount PM-2 are small-bodied instruments intended for play in small group settings.
+They’re perfect for fingerpicking around the campfire with friends or playing at small gatherings, well, in a parlor, I suppose.
+(Personally, I really like this style of guitar for blues.)
 Like jumbos, a parlor guitar is somewhat of a niche instrument, and not one I usually steer beginners toward.
 But, again, if that’s what you think you want, I recommend the Fender Paramount Series.

 The Fender PM-2 Parlor Guitar